Clasyc/cli-mini-ai/README.md

 - Generate CLI commands for Ubuntu and macOS
 - Clipboard integration for convenient command copying

+## OS Compatibility

+This tool is tested only on Ubuntu 22.04.
+MacOS support is experimental.

 ## Installation

 Install cli-mini-ai with a single command: